Adam And Eve

 For Adam and Eve, this dividing of the pathway will entail the promise, “ye shall be as gods”.
 Eve perceives the fruit “to make one wise,” which presumes to Eve that she is not wise, nor can obtain wisdom in any other manner, but then eat of this fruit.

-Perhaps it is by ease Eve wishes to acquire this wisdom, as if by magic transference, suggesting her innocence in such matters.
+Perhaps it is by ease Eve wishes to acquire this wisdom, as if by magical transference, suggesting her innocence in such matters.
 Perhaps the notion of acquiring instead of receiving leads the way to many false teachings.
 Eve abandons trust in God, and God’s plan or pathway is abandoned.
 The seduction of ease lulls many into self-deception, and for Adam and Eve, this altered self at the moment becomes created.

 After eating the fruit, the new creation is mixed, a shining light (eyes opened) that will soon turn toward tragedy.
 Eve and Adam’s soul development will come forth not under God’s order of events but under Satan’s.
 It will now contain the duplicity of Satan-mindedness, much like the mixed fruit itself.
 Spiritual insight has become lost, and trial and error take its place.
 A new self has suddenly been created and moves along a different thread.
 The spirit within must now labor to affect conditions or deliver solutions through the stumbling block, this newly created self.